EAS Airlines Flight 4226: Investigation

-Nigerian authorities opened an investigation on the crash, with Aviation Minister Kema Chikwe instituted a panel to investigate the crash.
-The Nigerian federal upper legislative chambers began a public session on the same day of the crash, discussing about the crash as part of the investigation.
+Nigerian authorities opened an investigation on the crash, with Aviation Minister Kema Chikwe instituting a panel to investigate it.
+The Nigerian federal upper legislative chambers began a public session on the same day of the crash, discussing it as part of the investigation.
 Managing Director of EAS Airlines, Idris Wada, insisted that the aircraft was still in good condition.
 He later added that Lloyds Insurance, insurers of the BAC 1-11-500 aircraft which was involved in the crash, has sent a representative from London to investigate the cause of the crash.
 According to him, the aircraft involved in the crash was fitted with the engine of a grounded EAS Airlines BAC 1-11 aircraft four days before the crash, which raised questions among the senate.
 He claimed that the practice was not uncommon among the aviation industry.

-Prior to the fatal crash, the aircraft involved in the incident had been grounded on two previous occasions: once in 2001 for eleven days to perform engine maintenance, and again in 2002 for 52 days to address engine problems.
+Prior to the fatal crash, the aircraft involved in the incident had been grounded on two previous occasions regarding engine performance issues.